|The applications below are labelled according to

 ngsplot is an easy-to-use global visualization tool for next-generation sequencing data.

-We have the whole novocraft package(novoalign, novoalignMPI, novoalignCS, novoalignCSMPI, novomethyl, novobarcode etc).
+The entire novocraft package(novoalign, novoalignMPI, novoalignCS, novoalignCSMPI, novomethyl, novobarcode etc) is available on Helix/Biowulf.
 Novoalign is an aligner for single-ended and paired-end reads from the Illumina Genome Analyser.
 Novoalign finds global optimum alignments using full Needleman-Wunsch algorithm with affine gap penalties whilst performing at the same or better speed than aligners that are limited to two mismatches and no insertions or deletions.

 optiCall is designed to make accurate genotype calls across the minor allele frequency spectrum.
 Using intensity information from across multiple individuals and multiple SNPs when calling genotypes, allows it to call both rare and common variants accurately.